 Restoration Projects on Cameron Creek

-With the help of almost 75 volunteers, in 2013 BRWF put 1,500 native plants in the ground along Cameron Creek, one of the warmest tributaries to the East Fork of the Bitterroot River.
+With the help of almost 75 volunteers, in 2013 the Water Forum put 1,500 native plants in the ground along Cameron Creek, one of the warmest tributaries to the East Fork of the Bitterroot River.
 The project also included the installation of 1,000 feet of natural erosion control logs to help stabilize stream banks and reduce erosion, planting more than 1,000 willow sprigs, and installing nearly 800 feet of riparian fencing to limit the potential for grazing on the healthy new plants.

 In 2016 volunteers added additional willow sprigs and erosion control logs to bolster the existing project and continue treatment on similar banks of the stream.